NHerreroReder/OpenXcomPruebas/README.md

 ## MAP2 support

-This forked version of OXCE+ introduces support for a new format for map files, called MAP2.
+This forked version of OXCE introduces support for a new format for map files, called MAP2.
 MAP2 format stores map info using uint16 (2 bytes) data instead of char (8 bits).
 This way the max. quantity of different tiles used to build a MAP is upped to 65535.
 - In case of map files with the same name and different format, MAP files will have